KMSD-Tech/SkywardFinDashboard/README.md

 After cleaning the detail dashboard, we import the Summary Dashboard in much the same way.

 This is required when going to Google because if you simply upload a CSV to Google, each time a new file is uploaded, the ID will change.
 This wouldn't be an issue with OneDrive/Sharepoint since those use relative paths instead.

+This has been tested against an environment with an internally hosted Skyward server.
+On a server hosted with ISCorp, the .csvs would have to be put on an SFTP likely and then you could manipulate them from there.